lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 //= require_tree .
 {% endcodeblock %}

-Those directives will load our application along with all test and helper files defined in the `./spec/javascripts` folder.
+These directives will load our application along with all test and helper files defined in the `./spec/javascripts` folder.

 And finally define initial `TodoList.Models.Task` class: